 At present, there is no uniform Austrian environmental code of law.
-Instead, the legal foundations of environmental protection are determined by various laws.
+Instead, environmental protection is based on various laws.

-The Environmental Control Act and the Environmental Information Act govern transparent environmental control and the public right of access to environmental information.
+The Environmental Control Act and the Environmental Information Act govern transparent environmental controls and the public right of access to environmental information.

 The right of unrestricted access to environmental information is set out in the Austrian Federal Environmental Information Act and in similar laws of the provinces of Austria.

-Various obligations apply with regard to waste management, such as regarding the disposal of waste materials.
+Various obligations apply with regard to waste management, for example in relation to the disposal of waste materials.

 The Chemicals Act regulates any potential impact caused by manufacturing, circulation, purchasing, use or disposal of substances, preparations or processed goods.

 Water is the number one requirement for life.
 Its uses include drinking and hygiene in all areas of life.
-Agriculture, industry and homes need water.
+Agriculture, industry and households need water.
 Water protection provides sustainability for future generations.

 Climate and air